agoel2005/accelerated-final-project/writeup.md

 |------|----------------|----------|------------|
 | 2048 | 1.940 ms | 0.230 ms | **8.5x slower** |

-The problem?
-Shared memory limits.
+The problem turned out to be shared memory limits.
 With only 48 KB available and needing space for [BLOCK_K x 2048 x 2 bytes], we could only fit 4 K vectors per tile, requiring 16 sequential tile loads with synchronization overhead.

 **V6 (Dimension tiling):** Tile both the sequence dimension *and* hdim dimension.
 Better than V5 (3.3x faster), but still 2.5x slower than separate kernels.
-The O(seq_q x seq_k) redundant computation was fundamental.

-### V7: The Hybrid Solution
+### V7: Partial Fusion?

 The winning strategy: fuse only Q rotation, keep K rotation separate.